All Episodes

 Good news.

-It's all, and this is the definitive case.
+And this is the definitive case.

-This is America live or lives or dies here.
+This is America lives or dies here.

 The America we know and love that has created wealth and happiness and prosperity that we've shared with the entire world, advancing the human condition.

-I haven't written a book in 10 years.
+And that's why everyone says, oh, Hannity's writing, I haven't written a book in 10 years.

-I don't like nobody who's doing it.
+I don't like nobody was doing it.

 I needed to do it.

-You're saying, hey, you want to take a look at what it feels like not to be able to get paper towels or Lysol wipes or hand sanitizer.
+You're saying, hey, you want to take a look at what it feels like not to be able to get paper towels or Lysol wipes or hand sanitizer?

 This is what it looks like.